-The Aquis Stock Exchange Growth Market is dedicated to helping entrepreneurial companies achieve their ambitions, and to providing investors with access to a wide range of companies at this pivotal stage in their development.
+to providing investors with access to a stage in their development.

 A key part of this is balancing the flexibility essential to any growing business with the high regulatory standards that help to ensure investor confidence and protection.

 Aquis operates two primary markets; the Aquis Main Market for larger, more established businesses admitted to the Official List, and the Aquis Growth Market for SMEs.